hanbollar/Poisson-Disk-Sampler/README.md

-	Pick a random sample x_i from the list of active samples Randomly sample K more locations within the R to 2R distance around x_i's location for each of these K random samples if the sample is in a location that is less than R distance away to any other sample on the grid: it is not a valid sample
+	Pick a random sample x_i from the list of active samples Randomly sample K more locations within the R to 2R distance around x_i's location for each of these K random samples if the sample is not less than R distance away to any other sample on the grid: it is not a valid sample
 		otherwise it is a valid sample:
 			add it to the active samples list and to the background grid